 It is therefore incredibly important to ensure that correct loading of the muscle occurs through exercise and if any issues do occur, to have them reviewed by a physiotherapist to remedy and advise on treatment before a lasting problem arises.

-HOW CAN PHYSIOTHERAPY HELP MY KNEE?
+HOW CAN PHYSIOTHERAPY FOR KNEE INJURIES HELP ME?

 Physiotherapy is incredibly important for these injuries to ensure proper and complete recovery.
-Though each injury will differ slightly, physio can aid in making sure that there is a correct process of healing and to work on a rehabilitation program that will allow you to execute full recovery goals in a timely manner to get you back to health as soon as possible.
+Though each injury will differ slightly, a physio can aid in making sure that there is a correct process of healing and work on a rehabilitation program that will allow you to execute full recovery goals in a timely manner to get you back to health as soon as possible.
 The treatment of exercises may include:

 Exercise programs will be of key importance during rehabilitation for knee injuries.
 As it is a major movement centre, and important for stability to restore full function for work, sport and general living, the knee will require gradual reloading otherwise further complications can occur